cap-ntu/ML-Model-CI/modelci/metrics/cadvisor/README.md

 ### Request Information

-Using following code, you can get the required formated data from [cAdvisor](https://github.com/google/cadvisor/).
+Using following code, you can get the required formatted data from [cAdvisor](https://github.com/google/cadvisor/).

 ```python